 (b) In a second step the exposures may be redistributed to other exposure classes due to the application of credit risk mitigation (CRM) techniques with substitution effects on the exposure (e.g. guarantees, credit derivatives, financial collateral simple method) via inflows and outflows.

-57. The following criteria shall apply to for the classification of the Original exposure pre-conversion factors into the different exposure classes (first step) without prejudice to the subsequent redistribution caused by the use of CRM techniques with substitution effects on the exposure or to the treatment (risk weight) that each specific exposure shall receive within the assigned exposure class.
+57. The following criteria shall apply for the classification of the Original exposure pre-conversion factors into the different exposure classes (first step) without prejudice to the subsequent redistribution caused by the use of CRM techniques with substitution effects on the exposure or to the treatment (risk weight) that each specific exposure shall receive within the assigned exposure class.

-58. For the purpose of classifying the original exposure pre-conversion factor in the first step, the CRM techniques associated to the exposure shall not be considered (note that they shall be considered explicitly in the second phase) unless a protection effect is intrinsically part of the definition of an exposure class as it is the case in the exposure class referred to in Article 112, point (i), of Regulation (EU) No 575/2013 (exposures secured by mortgages on immovable property).
+58. For the purpose of classifying the original exposure pre-conversion factor in the first step, the CRM techniques associated to the exposure shall not be considered (note that they shall be considered explicitly in the second phase) unless a protection effect is intrinsically part of the definition of an exposure class as it is the case in the exposure class referred to in Article 112, point (i), of Regulation (EU) No 575/2013 (exposures secured by mortgages on immovable property and ADC exposures).

 59. Article 112 of Regulation (EU) No 575/2013 does not provide criteria for disjoining the exposure classes.
 This might imply that one exposure could potentially be classified in different exposure classes if no prioritisation in the assessment criteria for the classification is provided.
 The most obvious case arises between exposures to institutions and corporate with a short-term credit assessment (Article 112, point (n), of Regulation (EU) No 575/2013) and exposures to institutions (Article 112, point (f), of Regulation (EU) No 575/2013)/ exposures to corporates (Article 112, point (g), of Regulation (EU) No 575/2013).
 In that case, it is clear that there is an implicit prioritisation in that Regulation since it shall be assessed first if a certain exposure is fit for being assigned to Short-term exposures to institutions and corporates and only afterwards assessed if it fits for being assigned to exposures to institutions or exposures to corporates.
 Otherwise it is obvious that the exposure class referred to in Article 112, point (n), of Regulation (EU) No 575/2013 shall never be assigned an exposure.
 The example provided is one of the most obvious examples but is not the only one.
 It is worth noting that the criteria used for establishing the exposure classes under the Standardised approach are different (institutional categorisation, term of the exposure, past due status, etc.) which is the underlying reason for non-disjoint groupings.